The Difference Between On-Page, Off-Page, and Technical SEO

 Mobile-first Optimization

-With Google prioritizing mobile search over desktop, your site must be mobile-friendly.
+With Google prioritizing mobile search over desktop, your site must be friendly for mobile devices.
 Technical SEO ensures your site not only looks great but functions as it should when someone accesses it from their phone or tablet.

-If that doesn’t seem too important, consider that mobile search accounted for 52.1% compared to desktop searches of 44.2%.
-So yeah, how your site functions on mobile is pretty essential.
+If that doesn’t seem too important, consider that in 2023 mobile search accounted for 49.78% of all searches—nearly half.
+So yeah, a website’s overall mobile friendliness is a pretty big deal.

 Duplicate Content

 Some things are so important you feel the need to say them multiple times, but too much and Google will ding your rankings.
-Technical SEO will look into what content or pages have the same message or even the exact same content and devise a plan on what to keep and what to throw out.
+A technical site audit will look into what pages constitute duplicate content—i.e., content with the same message or even the exact same content, and devise a plan on what to keep and what to throw out.

 A technical SEO will also look into thin content or what pages are not providing much value from a search standpoint.
 Remember, Google will penalize you if you throw up a page that offers no value.
 Google doesn’t like it when you waste its or a user’s time.
 For large enterprise sites, chances are there are a lot of duplicate or thin pages, and a technical SEO can ferret these issues out to ensure your site is healthy.